Konkoita: Burma Railway

 In 1939, plans had been developed by the Empire of Japan to construct a rail road connecting Thailand with Burma.
 Construction of the Burma Railway started on 16 September 1942.
-On 9 May 1943, the first 700 prisoners of war arrived at Konkoita to built the railway, and started building three work camps.
+On 9 May 1943, the first 700 prisoners of war arrived at Konkoita to build the railway, and started building three work camps.
 On 15 May, there was a cholera outbreak at Shimo Nicke (Shimo Ni Thea).
 An advice by the British commander Colonel Harris to the Japanese Lieutenant colonel Banno to stop transit parties into Konkoita was not heeded, and cholera spread over five camps.
 In August construction started on a large trestle bridge near Konkoita.

 On 17 October 1943, both sides of the Burma Railway met near Konkoita at 262.87 kilometres from the Thai, and 152.13 kilometres from the Burmese starting point.
 The meeting point was about 18 km south of the border at Three Pagodas Pass.
 A holiday was declared for 25 October which was chosen as the ceremonial opening of the line.
 The Japanese staff would travel by train C56 31 from Nong Pladuk, Thailand to Thanbyuzayat, Burma.
 A copper spike was driven at the meeting point by commanding General Eiguma Ishida, and a memorial plaque was revealed.

 The construction of the Burma Railway had taken 16 months, and had resulted in approximately 100,000 deaths.
 The prisoners of war were moved from the jungle camps to base camps from where many were transported to Japan.
 Many of the Asian forced labourers stayed behind and were tasked to maintain the line.
 The first train to pass the line was moved to the Yasukuni Shrine in Tokyo where it is displayed without mentioning the human cost of the railway line.

 In September 1945, there was a railway accident which caused the collapse of the bridge near Konkoita.
 In October 1946, the Thai section of the line was sold to the Government of Thailand for £1,250,000.
 The money was used to compensate neighbouring countries and colonies for material stolen by Japan during the construction of the railway.
 On 1 February 1947, two people including Momluang Kri Dechatiwong, the Minister of Transport, were killed on an inspection tour 500 metres before Konkoita station.
 Their trolley was supposed to pass over the bridge after a curve, however it had burned down and collapsed causing the trolley to drop 8.5 metres.
 After the accident, it was decided to end the line at Nam Tok and reuse the remainder to rehabilitate the line.